tomchor/ezkpp/improving.rst

 .. note::

- This process of running KPP, then change the Makefile, then compiling, etc., is pretty cumbersome and straightforward.
+ This process of running KPP, then changing the Makefile, then compiling, etc., is pretty cumbersome and straightforward.
 So we included a file called ``updatenrun.sh`` in the directory ``test3`` that can be found in the `github repo <https://github.com/tomchor/ezkpp/tree/gh-pages/test3>`_.
 This is a bash script that does these steps automatically.
 To run it, you enter ``sh updatenrun.sh modelname``.
-In this case, for example it is ``sh updatenrun.sh strato3``.
+In this case, for example it shoudl be used with ``sh updatenrun.sh strato3``.

 We can see that once again the final result changed.
 This time, since NO2 is photolizing a lot slower, we see less NO in comparison with the previous plot.